Mother Nature truly outdid herself in Alaska, where glaciers tower over the surrounding seas, making their steep incline seem insurmountable.

 While in Anchorage, see glaciers and wildlife while soaring up in the sky on a flightseeing tour.
-Head to the Chugach Mountains, where you’ll find Knik Glacier spanning over 28 miles long.
+Head to the Chugach Mountains, one of the best mountains in Alaska, where you’ll find Knik Glacier spanning over 28 miles long.

 This mighty glacier used to advance every winter, and by the spring, it would dump millions of gallons of melted ice into Lake George, causing it to overflow.
 While this natural phenomenon no longer takes place, you can still enjoy the large lake that lives on at the face of Knik Glacier.